Table of Contents

 Why Businesses and Organizations Must Comply with PIPA

 Businesses and organizations that collect personal data from Illinois residents can face consequences for violating PIPA.
 The enforcement of PIPA is overseen by the Illinois State Attorney General who has the power to initiate complaints and fine businesses and organizations up to $50,000 for each violation.
+Violations of PIPA may also constitute violations of the Deceptive Business Practices Act, which can result in additional legal penalties for deceptive or unfair conduct.
 PIPA also grants private right of action to individuals whose personal data is compromised due to a business or organization’s failure to comply which allows them to seek damages through civil action lawsuits.

 Businesses and organizations have an ethical obligation to protect the personal data they collect by implementing reasonable security measures.
-All entities that collect personal data should ensure that they are in compliance with PIPA standards to fulfill their obligations and avoid penalties such as fines and civil lawsuits.
+All entities that collect personal data should ensure that they are in compliance with PIPA standards, including providing timely and accurate such notification to authorities and affected individuals in the event of a data breach, to fulfill their obligations and avoid penalties such as fines and civil lawsuits.

 PIPA Data Security with PSM